How are Shell Companies Used for Money Laundering?

 In this blog, we discuss what a shell company is, how criminals do money laundering through shell companies, some popular examples of shell companies known for money laundering, and finally, how businesses can detect shell companies before they get onboarded.

-What are Shell Companies?
+What are shell companies?

 A shell company is a company that exists without any employees, operational assets, or an actual premise.
-Such companies are intentionally created to conceal the information of ownership from other businesses, law enforcement agencies, and the general public allowing fraudsters to hide illegal funds, bypass AML regulations and avoid tax payments.
+Such companies are intentionally created to conceal the information of ownership from other businesses, law enforcement agencies, and the general public allowing fraudsters to hide illegal funds, bypass AML regulations, and avoid tax payments.

 While there can be genuine reasons to set up shell companies, such as a startup setting up a shell company as a business vehicle to raise funds, most of the time, they’re used for illegal purposes.
 Let’s learn how.